-Mr. Vareschi serves as the Board's independent Lead Director and presides over executive sessions of the Board.
-Mr. Vareschi will serve as the Lead Director until his planned retirement from the Board upon the expiration of his term at the 2015 Annual Meeting of Stockholders, at which time Mr. Singleton will become the new Lead Director.
+Mr. Singleton became the Lead Director following the planned retirement of Mr. Vareschi.
+Mr. Singleton serves as the Board's independent Lead Director and presides over executive sessions of the Board.
 The non-management members of our Board meet in executive session at each regularly scheduled Board meeting.
 The Audit, Compensation, and Nominating and Governance Committees are all chaired by and comprised solely of independent Directors in accordance with independence standards of the NYSE, and thus oversight of key matters is entrusted to the independent Directors.
-Each of these Committees also meets in executive session without members of management present.
+Each of these

+Committees also meets in executive session without members of management present.
 The responsibilities of the Lead Director include the following:

-- Presides at all meetings of the Board at which the Chairman is not present, including meetings of independent Directors held in Executive Session: - · Has the authority to call meetings of the independent Directors; - Oversees the Board evaluation program; - Evaluates, along with the members of the Compensation Committee and the full Board, the CEO's performance, and meets with the CEO to discuss the Board's evaluation; - Serves as a liaison between the Chairman/CEO and the independent Directors;
+- Presides at all meetings of the Board at which the Chairman is not present, including meetings of independent Directors held in Executive Session; - Has the authority to call meetings of the independent Directors; - Oversees the Board evaluation program; - Evaluates, along with the members of the Compensation Committee and the full Board, the CEO's performance, and meets with the CEO to discuss the Board's evaluation; - Serves as a liaison between the Chairman/CEO and the independent Directors: - Consults with the Chairman/CEO on and approves agendas and schedules for Board meetings to ensure there is sufficient time for discussion of agenda items; - Advises the Chairman/CEO on the Board's informational requirements and approves information sent to the Board, as appropriate;

-- Consults with the Chairman/CEO on and approves agendas and schedules for Board meetings to ensure there is sufficient time for discussion of agenda items; - Advises the Chairman/CEO on the Board's informational requirements and approves information sent to the Board, as appropriate; - Consults with the Chair of Nominating and Governance Committee and the Chairman regarding recommended appointment of Committee members, including Committee chairs; and - Facilitates communication between the Board and senior management.
+- Consults with the Chair of Nominating and Governance Committee and the Chairman regarding recommended appointment of Committee members, including Committee chairs; and - Facilitates communication between the Board and senior management.